-I left the turmoil of Afghanistan in 2012 because I wanted to live in peace and study in a secure country, but I do not feel safe anymore – thinking that I could be the next victim of a mass shooting.
-After my arrival in the United States in 2012, I was worried about my parents living in Kabul, where people are killed every day by suicide bombers.
-Now they are worried about me.
-It’s a strange feeling when I get a call from my family in Afghanistan asking me, “Are you safe?”
+I left the turmoil of Afghanistan in 2012 because I wanted to live in peace and study in a secure country.
+But I do not feel safe anymore.
+I find myself thinking I could be the next victim of a mass shooting.
+After my arrival in the United States in 2012, I worried about my parents who I left behind in Kabul, a city where people are killed daily by suicide bombers.
+Now my parents worry about me.
+It’s strange to get a call from my family in Afghanistan asking whether I am safe.

-There must be an end to the carelessness of guns floating around the streets of America.
-When I told Afghan villagers on my trip to back home to Afghanistan in 2015 that any American over the age of 18 can carry a gun, they were shocked.
-They were even more shocked when I told them how easy it is to purchase a gun.
-Guns are not simple toys that children play with, they are instruments designed to kill – wake up, my American people.
+The policies that carelessly leave guns floating around America’s streets must end.
+When I told Afghan villagers during my trip home in 2015 that any American older than 18 can carry a gun they were shocked.
+They were dumbstruck when I told them how easy it is to purchase a gun.
+Guns are not toys that children play with, they are instruments designed to kill – wake up, my American friends!

-It is not fair for the government to simply blame gun violence on the “mentally ill.”
-If the U.S. has thousands of “mentally ill” citizens, then Afghanistan has millions of people suffering from horrific trauma and PTSD, caused by four decades of civil war.
-Why are there low crime rates and no school shootings in Afghanistan?
-I believe it is because guns are difficult to obtain in Afghanistan and too easy to possess here.
+It is unfair for the U.S. government to blame gun violence on the mentally ill.
+If the U.S. has thousands of mentally ill citizens, Afghanistan has millions.
+Trauma and consequent P.T.S.D. are rampant, brought on by nearly half a century of civil war.
+Why are school shootings in Afghanistan non-existent?
+I believe it is because guns in Afghanistan are difficult to obtain while here, they are easy to acquire.

-Please listen to an immigrant who fled his own hometown to escape from guns and violence.
-If you think it is acceptable to own guns for protection, then go to Afghanistan and see firsthand what it is like to live in a country of violence.
-Guns are simply nothing but evil.
+Please, listen to an immigrant who fled his home country to escape guns and violence.
+If anyone thinks it’s acceptable to own guns for protection, go to Afghanistan.
+See firsthand what it’s like to live in a country rife with violence.
+Guns are nothing but evil.

-My American friends, you are taking everything for granted.
-You would appreciate your life of freedom more if you spent a couple of months in a war-torn country and saw what it is like to live in a warzone.
-Having a gun will not help you, but only create more trouble for you and your family.
+My American friends, you are taking far too much for granted.
+I implore you to wake up before it’s too late.
+You would appreciate your life and freedom more if you spent even a few months in a war-torn country.
+Guns will not help you.
+They will only multiply troubles for you and your family.